genexuslabs/mqtt-external-object/java/README.md

 ## How to use it

-First, add to the Knowledge Base the dependencies needed for the external object, provided in the [assets](./assets/) folder of this repository.
-Unzip the [MQTTLib.zip](./assets/MQTTLib.zip) file and add the two contained files (`genexus-mqtt-*.jar`, `eclipse-paho-mqttv3-1.2.5.jar`) into your Knowledge Base.
+First, add to the Knowledge Base the dependencies needed for the external object.
+Add `genexus-mqtt-*.jar` present in the Java Release and `eclipse-paho-mqttv3-1.2.5.jar` from maven into your Knowledge Base.
 Make sure you set the property [Extract for Java Generator](https://wiki.genexus.com/commwiki/servlet/wiki?39499,Extract+for+Java+Generator+property) to **True** for all of these files.

 In order to be able to import the external object, you need to add both jar files to your [classpath property](https://wiki.genexus.com/commwiki/servlet/wiki?9248,Classpath+property,).

-You also need to import the [MQTT_EXO.xpz](./assets/MQTT_EXO.xpz) file provided in this repository.
+You also need to import MQTT_EXO.xpz file provided in Java Release.
 This will import 3 different External Objects and a Domain.

 The MQTT External Object is the one holds the method for publishing and subscribing to MQTT events.